 This event has been relocated to the Downtown Library Multi-Purpose Room.

 Calling all writers!
-Whether you participated in this year's National Novel Writing Month or you just love to write, join Lillian Li for a presentation and discussion on the writing and revising process, getting published, and get your questions answered!
+Whether you participated in this year's National Novel Writing Month or you just love to write, join author Lillian Li for a presentation and discussion on the writing and revising process, getting published, and get your questions answered!

 The Queen Next Door: Aretha Franklin, An Intimate Portrait is a book full of firsts, as photojournalist Linda Solomon was invited not only to capture historical events in Aretha’s music career showcasing Detroit, but to join in with the Franklin family’s most intimate and cherished moments in her beloved hometown.
 Join us for this special evening as she reflects on this book which documents Aretha's life and career.

 Literati Bookstore is pleased to welcome Veronica Roth to the Ann Arbor District Library's Downtown Branch in support of her new book, The End and Other Beginnings: Stories from the Future.
-Veronica will be in-conversation with Alexander Weinstein, author of Children of the New World and the forthcoming Universal Love.
+Veronica will be in conversation with Alexander Weinstein, author of Children of the New World and the forthcoming Universal Love.